 Guyam Island will most likely be included in your Siargao island hopping tour, but just in case it’s not, you should really add it to your list of things to do in Siargao.
 Since we had no electricity and the tide on the main island was low, we decided to drive down to the port near the General Luna market.

 There is where most of the fisherman boats are parked.
 We decided to see if anyone is willing to take us to a nearby island for some swimming and sunbathing.
 This is how we found out about Guyam Island.
 We spent a day sunbathing and drinking beer here, it was awesome!
-Read more about Guyam Island and prices for going there here.
+Read more about Guyam Island and the prices for going there here.

 8. Eat at Shaka Cafe & Common Ground